 If you are placed in an internship, please keep in mind that you are there to learn, not to lead the company.
-LdM reports that they have lost some internship sites because the intern thought that the fact that s/he spoke English gave them license to tell their supervisors how to do their jobs.
+LdM has lost some internship sites because the intern thought that the ability to speak English gave them license to tell their supervisors how to do their jobs.